Oscar Gonzalez Player Props: Guardians vs. White Sox

 Oscar Gonzalez At The Plate

-- Gonzalez is batting .221 with two doubles, a triple, a home run and four walks.
+- Gonzalez is hitting .233 with two doubles, two triples, a home run and four walks.

 - He has homered in just one game this year.

-- Gonzalez has driven in a run in four games this year (14.3%), including one multiple-RBI game.
+- In four games this year, Gonzalez has picked up an RBI, with more than one RBI once.

-- He has scored a run in six of 28 games so far this season.
+- He has scored in six games this season (20.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.